ChrisLPlumb91/battleships/README.md

 <img src="assets/images/grid-selection-screenshot.png" alt="A screenshot of the player selecting a grid size.">

+Once the grid size is selected, a sheet is created in the Google Sheet file with these same dimensions.
+It is given a unique ID when it is created so that concurrent users will not be reading from and writing to the same sheet.

 ### Ship positioning

 Once the player has chosen a grid size, they must position each of their ships.
 Again, to keep things simple, and because the ships in <em>Battleships</em> are traditionally of fixed size and shape, the player is only asked to provide a single pair of x and y coordinates.
 These coordinates serve as the origin point of each ship.